Bit1100/Fully_Responsive_Webpage/README.md

 # Walk through of the Project

-This is a React Project called as React-Pro-LandingPage which typically deals with the responsive landing page for the fruits business.
-The project contains various sections such as About, Deals, Blogs, Contact, etc. The other details of the project are as follows:
+This is a fully responsive and functional Landing Page which deals with the free seminar for the education training purposes.

 ## Code Splitting